MSU Student Organic Farm

-The Bailey GREENhouse and Urban Farm is a “sister” farm with the SOF.
+The Bailey GREENhouse and Urban Farm is a “sister” farm with the Student Organic Farm (SOF).
 These two farms are intricately linked by common purpose, philosophy and technical expertise.
 First year RISE students gain basic horticultural and farming skills at Bailey and they are able to expand their farming experience by working at the SOF.
 Each year the SOF provides Bailey with an upper level crewmember who can provide education and management of the Bailey “Green Team.”
-These students work together with Jeremy Moghtader and Dan Fillius, the Manager and Production Manager at the SOF, to develop crop plans and share knowledge.
+These students work together with Denae Freidheim, the Manager at the SOF, to develop crop plans and share knowledge.

 The Bailey GREENhouse and Urban Farm works intimately with campus chefs to grow culinary herbs and fresh vegetables that are served in several dining halls and the Kellogg Center State Room.
 Students work with procurement officers, University Food Stores and executive chefs to provide certified organic, locally grown food 9 months of the year.
 In partnership with the MSU Recycling and Surplus Center, pre-consumer food waste from the residential dining halls is used for composting at the MSU Student Organic farm and used as nutrient-rich compost for Bailey GREENhouse soil.

 Land Grant Goods (LGG) is an agriculture-based business founded and managed by students at Michigan State University.
 LGG gives students the opportunity to assess the current food system and produce products that are locally sourced, ethically created, environmentally conscious, and economically viable.
 This student run business works with the Bailey GREENhouse to create sustainable food and cosmetic products that are sold to students, faculty, and families on and off campus.
 The GREENhouse provides herbs, fruits, and pollen-producing plants that sustain the jam, honey, and other herbal products LGG sells.